The department is responsible for:

 The Department of Jobs and Small Business (formerly the Department of Employment) led the Australian Government delegation to the IV Global Conference on the Sustained Eradication of Child Labour held in Buenos Aires, Argentina from 14 to 17 November 2017.
 The Conference, supported by the International Labour Organization (ILO), brought together over 3,800 representatives from governments, worker and employer organisations, civil society and regional and international organisations to agree on measures to accelerate the eradication of child labour and forced labour, articulated in the final outcome document for the Conference, the Buenos Aires Declaration.
 The Declaration sets out the commitment of stakeholders to take action to accelerate efforts to end child labour by 2025 and forced labour by 2030.

 Over 90 countries made voluntary, action oriented pledges in line with the Declaration, including Australia.
 Australia demonstrated its commitment to tackling forced labour at the Conference by pledging to progress ratification of the International Labour Organization's Protocol of 2014 to the Forced Labour Convention, 1930.
 The Forced Labour Protocol recognises that the context and forms of forced labour have changed in contemporary times and adds new elements to the Forced Labour Convention which Australia ratified in 1932, including addressing the root causes of slavery.
-The Department of Employment is working with states and territories to progress ratification of the Forced Labour Protocol.
+The Department of Jobs and Small Business is working with states and territories to progress ratification of the Forced Labour Protocol.

 Labour Provisions in Free Trade Agreements